5 Ways to Get Out on the Water

 Few multi-day trips are more epic or memorable than kayaking into Indian Arm.
 You'll come across century-old hydroelectric stations and aboriginal pictographs, but the main draw of the trip is the majesty of this glacial fjord and its cascading waterfalls, brilliant sunsets, lounging seals and sea lions.
 Campsites include Twin Islands, Racoon Islands, Granite Falls and Bishop Creek.
 Deep Cove Canoe & Kayak Centre runs guided tours out of Deep Cove.
 For a guided kayaking day-tour of Indian Arm with beach barbecue and hotel pick-up, consider a trip like those offered by Lotus Land Tours.

-If you want to see more centralized Vancouver sights, get hooked up at Ecomarine Paddlesport Centres, which offers rentals and tours from three oceanfront locations: Jericho Beach, English Bay and Granville Island.
+If you want to see more centralized Vancouver sights, get hooked up at Ecomarine Paddlesport Centres, which offers rentals and tours from two oceanfront locations: Jericho Beach and and Granville Island.
 Experienced guides lead two-and-a-half-hour paddles, including an incredible full moon paddle from English Bay to Jericho Beach.

 Given Vancouver's location, the city has always been a gateway to Alaska's spectacular scenery.
 In fact, the Vancouver to Alaska route is the third most popular in the world.
 Alaska cruises, from 7 to 14 days long, typically depart from the cruise terminal at downtown’s Canada Place, and although each cruise line features a slightly different itinerary, passengers experience the same beauty and awe as they live on the water and stop in places such as the Kenai Peninsula, Anchorage, Yakutat Bay, Valdez and other attractive destinations.